 Focusing on an object in front of us—such as a cup of tea—doesn't feel substantial.
 We want to give it more meaning.

 It's easy to feel the need to speed up, be more productive, and get more done.
 But you can live more vividly and precisely by slowing down and paying attention.
-It's the sense of being present.
+This form of mindfulness gives the sense of being aware and present.

 The details are often overlooked in busyness.
-A mindful tea practice can help gain new insights and discover new connections.
+A daily sitting practice of mindful tea practice can help gain new insights, discover new connections, and improve mental health.

 - Meditating with tea allows you time to reflect on life and brings you into a meditative state of mind.